Please read this important notice carefully as it affects your privacy and how we use information about you.

 How we use Personal data

-We, our subsidiaries, employees, agents, consultants and sub-contractors, may use your Personal Data and disclose it on a confidential basis to third parties, such as Quill, Integral IT, Cognia Law, barristers, experts, our consultants) for the following purposes:
+We, our subsidiaries, employees, agents, consultants, sub-contractors and other third parties listed above, may use your Personal Data for the following purposes:

 - the provision of our services to you including to provide you with legal advice or information;